kevslinger/DTQN/README.md

 Deep Transformer Q-Network (DTQN) is an extension of [DQN](https://www.nature.com/articles/nature14236) and [DRQN](https://arxiv.org/abs/1507.06527) designed to encode an agent's history effectively for solving partially observable reinforcement learning tasks.
 Our architecture is built from a Transformer Decoder (like [GPT](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf)).
+DTQN is a sequence-to-sequence model; that is, given a history of the agent's interactions (either observation or action-observation) with the environment, DTQN outputs a sequence of Q-values.
+Each element in the output sequence represents the Q-values for each action, given the agent's history up to that point.
+For instance, the 3rd vector of Q-values was generated based on only the first three interactions between the agent and the environment.
+This method allows us to train much more efficiently than a Sequence-to-One method, since we get `Sequence` more data points to use for training.
 Our results providence strong evidence indicating a transformer can solve partially observable domains faster than previous recurrent approaches.
 Our paper is now publicly available on arXiv!
 You can read it [here](https://arxiv.org/abs/2206.01078).